Gregory Pence

 Gregory E. Pence (born January 17, 1948) is an American philosopher.

 Biography

-He graduated cum laude with a B.A. from William and Mary and a Ph.D. from New York University, writing under visiting Australian bioethicist Peter Singer.
-Professor Pence taught a required course in bioethics for thirty-four years to 165 medical students at the University of Alabama School of Medicine.
+Pence graduated cum laude with a B.A. from William and Mary and a Ph.D. from New York University, writing under visiting Australian bioethicist Peter Singer.
+Pence taught a required course in bioethics for 34 years to 165 medical students at the University of Alabama School of Medicine.
 In 2006, Samford University awarded him a Pellegrino Medal for achievement in medical ethics.
-In 2011, he switched from teaching in the medical school to chairing the UAB Department of Philosophy, which he did from 2012 to 2018, after which he continued to be a professor in the department.
-In 1995, he began to direct, and continues to direct now, UAB's EMSAP (Early Medical School Acceptance Program).
+In 2012, he stopped teaching in medical school to chair the UAB Department of Philosophy, which he did until 2018.
+Since 1995, he has directed at UAB the EMSAP Program (Early Medical and Dental School Acceptance Program).